ElectrifyPro/cas-rs/README.md

 #### `then` keyword

-The `then` keyword is used within the context of `if` / `else` expressions to separate the condition from the code to execute if the condition is true, and within `while` loops to separate the condition from the loop body.
+The `then` keyword is used within the context of `if` / `else` expressions to separate the condition from the code to execute if the condition is true, and within `while` / `for` loops to separate the condition / range from the loop body.
 It is typically used when the `if` or loop body is "short enough", and can be omitted if the body is "clearly" the next expression, which is true for block, return, break, and continue expressions.

 ```
 my_abs(x) = if x < 0 then -x else x